ejukebox/ejukebox-website/stream-us.markdown

 <img style="vertical-align:middle;margin:10px 0px 10px 0px" width="300" src="blobs/iHeartRadio_logo.png">
 </a></p>

 Still having trouble, or if you manually want to add this to a custom app or Sonos for example?
 Here's a direct link to the stream: [Listen Live](http://listen.ejukebox.net/one).

-Note, this stream is not licensed to play in a public space
+## Request a song

+Part of giving us the pub test involves requesting songs....
+Go on, request a song on **eJukebox**, after all, we are your music solution for pubs, clubs, bars, venues, cafes, retail outlets & functions. [https://one.ejukebox.net](https://one.ejukebox.net)